yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters.md

 ![Cluster being provisioned](/images/yb-cloud/cloud-cluster-provisioning.png)

-Once the cluster is ready, the cluster [Overview](../../cloud-clusters/overview) is displayed.
+Once the cluster is ready, the cluster [Overview](../../cloud-clusters/overview) tab is displayed.

 You now have a fully configured YugabyteDB cluster provisioned in Yugabyte Cloud with the credentials you specified.